Erika Jayne Will ‘Push Every Limit’ With Fashion On ‘Dancing With The Stars’

 Erika told Fox News that she plans to “push every limit ABC will let me do” when it comes to her fashionable costume choices.

-This season on The Real Housewives of Beverly Hills, viewers already saw Erika Girardi wearing catsuits, t-shirt dresses, and cocktail dresses sans panties. #Pantygate anyone?
+This season on The Real Housewives of Beverly Hills, viewers have already seen Erika Girardi wearing catsuits, t-shirt dresses, and cocktail dresses sans panties. #Pantygate anyone?

 While Erika Jayne is definitely not new to the stage, the singer did say she was nervous about tackling ballroom dancing on the Dancing With The Stars stage.